NVIDIA/aistore/README.md

 ### Non-electable gateways

 DFC cluster can be *stretched* to collocate its redundant gateways with the compute nodes.
 Those non-electable local gateways ([DFC configuration](dfc/setup/config.sh)) will only serve as access points but will never take on the responsibility of leading the cluster.

+### Metasync

+By design DFC does not have a centralized (SPOF) shared cluster-level metadata.
+The metadata consists of versioned objects: cluster map, buckets (names and properties), authentication tokens.
+In DFC, these objects are consistently replicated across the entire cluster – the component responsible for this is called [metasync](dfc/metasync.go).
+DFC metasync makes sure to keep cluster-level metadata in-sync at all times.

 ## WebDAV